passingthru67/workspaces-to-dock/README.md

 	**Animation time** - The time it takes the dock to slide from hidden to visible state and vise versa.

 	**Show delay** - The time delayed before sliding the dock to the visible state.
-Adjusting this delay higher (500ms-700ms) can help prevent accidentally trigger the dock when using vertical scroll bars on maximized windows.
+Adjusting this delay higher (500ms-700ms) can help prevent accidentally triggering the dock when using vertical scroll bars on maximized windows.

 	**Hide delay** - The time delayed before sliding the dock to the hidden state.